DuperKnight/FIM-Fabric/README.md

 **NOTE: FIM is currently in an _early alpha_ stage, things are bound to break/change!**

 ## 💾 Installation

+_IntelliJ is not required in order to use Minecraft-only features of the mod!_

 ### Minecraft
 FIM runs on [Fabric](https://fabricmc.net/), and is built to support **latest** versions of Minecraft only.